-No one knows exactly how the Moon was made, although scientists have many theories.
+No one knows exactly how the Moon was made, although scientists have several theories.
 Some scientists think that the Moon was made very early in the life of Earth (when the earth was about 50 million years old).
 A planet about as big as Mars hit the young Earth.
-The collision had so much energy that the planet was completly destroyed.
+The collision had so much energy that the Mars-sized planet was completly destroyed.
 Also much of the earth's crust and mantle was vaporised.
-This material formed a ring around the earth and eventually was pulled together by gravity to form the moon.
-The rest of the planet and young Earth became the modern Earth.
+Some of the debris formed a ring around the earth and eventually was pulled together by gravity to form the moon.
+The rest of the colliding planet and young Earth merged to became the modern Earth.

 All this happend billions of years ago.
-The idea was suggested by things like the small size of the Moon's core and comparisons of what the Moon and Earth are made of.
+The idea was suggested by things like the small size of the Moon's core and comparisons of what the Moon and Earth are made.